wes-chen/build-a-website/lesson-03/README.md

 <br/>
 - **&lt;a href="/"&gt; link &lt;/a&gt;**

-`a` stands for "anchor" it used to redirect the user to other locations in the same or other web pages.
+`a` stands for "anchor" it used to redirect the user to another location in the same or other web pages.
 <br/>
 <br/>
 - **&lt;button&gt; Click me! &lt;/button&gt;**